-The following statement is being issued to all MWAC Members to advise you who the current directors of your corporation are.
-After the 2020 AGM and subsequent legal advice, we are pleased to advise the MWAC Board of Directors comprise:
+The following statement is being issued to all WYAC Members to advise you who the current directors of your corporation are.
+After the 2020 AGM and subsequent legal advice, we are pleased to advise the WYAC Board of Directors comprise:

 Dwayne Mallard – Chair (casual director)